EU Taxonomy

 EU Taxonomy at a glance

 The EU “Green Deal” comprises the ambitious goal of achieving CO2 neutrality in Europe by 2050.
 To succeed in this, the EU Commission has defined a series of measures within the “Sustainable Finance” action plan to channel capital flows into environmentally sustainable activities.
-A core component is the EU Taxonomy Regulation 2020/852 (“Taxonomy Regulation”): This includes a uniform and legally binding classification system in order to classify economic activities as environmentally sustainable (Taxonomy-aligned) activities.
+A core component is the EU Taxonomy Regulation 2020/852 (“Taxonomy Regulation”): This includes a uniform and legally binding classification system to classify economic activities as environmentally sustainable (Taxonomy-aligned) activities.

 TAXONOMY ELIGIBILITY ASSESSMENT

-- Electricity generation from wind power (4.3)
+• Electricity generation from wind power (4.3)

-- Installation, maintenance and repair of renewable energy technologies (7.6)
+• Installation, maintenance and repair of renewable energy technologies (7.6)

-- Sea and coastal freight water transport, vessels for port operations and auxiliary activities (6.10)
+• Sea and coastal freight water transport, vessels for port operations and auxiliary activities (6.10)

 TAXONOMY ALIGNMENT ASSESSMENT